espocrm/documentation/docs/administration/workflows.md

 !!! note

-    Variables defined within formula won't be passed back, they are only available within the current script.
+    Variables defined within the formula won't be passed back, they are only available within the current script.

 !!! note